Microscope image of degraded polypropylene mesh fiber showing crack propagation from forensic failure analysis

 The 510(k) Red Flag

 PP sutures were used as the predicate device argument.
-The problem: sutures are used for weeks — mesh implants are meant for years.
-The FDA accepted this flawed substantial equivalence argument.
+The problem: sutures are used for weeks; mesh implants are meant for years.
+The FDA cleared the device on that substantial equivalence argument.

 Biocompatibility Gaps

-A large medical device company switched from a US supplier to a Chinese supplier — then repackaged the Chinese plastic to cover up the switch.
+A large medical device company switched from a US supplier to a Chinese supplier, and repackaged the imported resin under the original labeling.
 This was done to save time and money, without re-testing the device.

 Large-Scale Litigation Support